-We address a debate in the development literature over the effects of private versus customary property rights on investment.
-This debate has been reinvigorated by a dramatic increase in the demand for land in developing countries: despite political economists’ claims that investors favor private property rights, observers argue that customary systems have enabled large-scale ``land grabs.”
-We develop a model of investment under different property rights systems and then use use a natural experiment in Liberia—a major target of new investment — to evaluate the effects of these regimes on investment.
-Laws dating back to the 19th Century established two parallel property rights systems.
-We exploit this institutional discontinuity and difference-in-difference methods to compare changes in investment in private and customary property rights systems in the aftermath of the Global Food Crisis of 2007-8.
-We find that investment increased more rapidly where private property rights prevailed; moreover, this divergence is partially caused by larger and more active agribusiness concessions.
-A case study of a major palm oil concession supports and adds detail to our quantitative findings.
+We address a debate over the effects of private versus customary property rights on external investment.
+Despite political economists’ claims that external investors favor private property rights, other experts argue that customary systems have enabled large-scale ``land grabs.”
+We develop a model of external investment under different property rights systems that highlights tradeoffs due to differences in legibility versus the ability to displace tenants.
+We study a natural experiment in Liberia—a target of new investment.
+Laws dating to the 19th Century established parallel property rights systems.
+We exploit this institutional discontinuity and difference-in-differences methods to compare changes in investment in private and customary property rights systems following the Global Food Crisis of 2007-8.
+We find a more rapid increase where private property rights prevailed; this divergence is related to larger and more active agribusiness concessions.
+Qualitative study of a palm oil concession extends our quantitative findings.